cardano-foundation/CIPs/CIP-0095/README.md

 - [ ] Resolve all [open questions](#open-questions).
 - [ ] The interface is implemented and supported by various wallet providers.
-- [ ] The interface is used by clients to interact with wallet providers.
+- [ ] The interface is used by client applications to interact with wallets to allow users to engage with the Conway ledger design.

 ### Implementation Plan